 Morton’s rebus, a bird (a mort) and a barrel (a tun)

-IMG_3631.JPGAlabaster figure of Morton on his tomb/cenotaph
+Alabaster effigy of Morton on his tomb.
+Canterbury Cathedral.

 However, this is where his plans finally went awry.
-The crypt became a ‘repository for scaffolding poles and building material, and rendered unfit for sacred purposes (6)
+The crypt became a ‘repository for scaffolding poles and building material, and rendered unfit for sacred purposes‘ (6)

-The portrait in the nave of St Mary’s Church described as being of Wolsey?
-But could it possibly be Morton?
+The portrait in the nave of St Mary’s Church said to be of Wolsey…But could it possibly be Morton?

 One of the bosses on the roof of Bere Regis Church thought to represent Morton for comparison.